martin-xia0/cannyEdgeDetector-Python/README.md

 # cannyEdgeDetector-Python
-use the code by typing this on terminal:

- python cannycode.py --image /magepath/image.jpg
+useage: python cannycode.py --image /magepath/image.jpg

 A implementation of canny edge detection algorithm in python using numpy and opencv.